ubikpkd/d-gan_informer/README.md

 - pandas == 0.25.1
 - scikit_learn == 0.21.3
 - torch == 1.8.0

+Dependencies can be installed using the following command:

+`pip install -r requirements.txt`
 ## Data
 The dataset for the experiment includes
 - ETT(Electricity Eransformer Temperature): The ETT dataset contains two years of data on oil temperature of power transformers in two counties in China and six other metrics.